Important information for customers with business or equipment finance contracts of $1,000,000 or less

 We have a strong commitment to supporting businesses and improving the way we do things.
 With this in mind, we’re strengthening protections under some business finance contracts and equipment finance contracts, to make them more favourable for our business and equipment finance customers.
 This has been done in consultation with the Australian Securities and Investments Commission and the Australian Small Business and Family Enterprise Ombudsman.

-The changes apply to business finance contracts and equipment finance contracts entered into, renewed or varied since 12 November 2016 (including renewals and extensions that occur automatically when you retain goods after the end of your equipment finance contract).
+The changes below apply to business finance contracts and equipment finance contracts entered into, renewed or varied between 12 November 2016 and 15 July 2025 (including renewals and extensions that occur automatically when you retain goods after the end of your equipment finance contract).

-The changes take effect from 10 November 2017 for business finance contracts and from 22 December 2017 for equipment finance contracts.
+The changes took effect from 10 November 2017 for business finance contracts and from 22 December 2017 for equipment finance contracts.
 This notice describes the changes.

 This notice is in 3 parts: